 For instance, a catalytic stove traps smoke that rises from fire.
 By trapping the smoke, the catalytic device serves as a catalyst for the high temperatures within the stove, burning all the solid particles within the smoke.

 Catalytic liners differ slightly from oven to oven.
 They may cover the sides, back or top of an oven or all of these surfaces at the same time.
-Manufacturers generally make catalytic liners from ceramic so they can resist the extreme temperatures within ovens.
-Two basic types of catalytic oven liners exist, those you can remove and replace and those that you cannot remove and replace.
-Replaceable liners allow you to change your liner without purchasing a new oven.
+Manufacturers generally make catalytic liners from enamel so they can resist the extreme temperatures within ovens.
+Cooker Base notes that this type of enamel is not the same as the enamel coating oven walls.

 What They Do